jonlpersson/ed-latimore/site/_posts/2020-09-07-what-its-like-training-for-a-pro-fight.md

 ## The unique demands of boxing

-The physical demands of boxing are unique in that they require both aerobic and anaerobic capabilities; you need to be able to perform short bursts of activity over the course of a long fight.
+The physical demands of boxing are unique in that they require both aerobic and anaerobic capabilities; you need to be able to perform short bursts of activity for a long fight.
 Generally speaking, a fighter's aerobic capacity is needed for defense and his anaerobic capacity is for offense.

-Just as a good fighter is strong on offense ***and*** defense–in fact, it's impossible to separate the two–a good fighter has to be a hybrid of an explosive and endurance athlete, and the training is aimed toward that.
+Just as a good fighter is strong on offense ***and*** defense, separating the two is impossible.
+A good fighter has to be a hybrid of an explosive and endurance athlete, and the training is aimed toward that.

 General endurance and explosive ability are trained by distance runs, sprints, and skipping rope.